flowhub/guv/README.md

 guv configuration files by convention use the extension *.guv*, for instance `autoscale.guv` or `myproject.guv`.

+# Metrics support

+## New Relic

+guv can report metrics about how workers are being scaled to [New Relic](https://newrelic.com/) Insights.

+    FIXME: document how to set up

+## Statuspage.io

+guv can report metrics about in-flight jobs to your [statuspage.io](http://statuspage.io/).

+Set the API key as an environment variable

+    export STATUSPAGE_API_TOKEN=mytoken

+And configure in your guv.yaml file:

+    '*':
+      statuspage: 'my-statuspage-id'
+    workerA:
+      metric: 'my-statuspage-metric'

 # Best practices

 * Measure the actual processing times of your jobs.